Unified Microphone Conversion: Many-to-Many Device Mapping via Feature-wise Linear Modulation: Methodology

 \subsection{FiLM Encoder}

-A FiLM encoder maps the frequency response difference to the scaling and shifting factors for each feature map.
-We incorporate the FiLM encoder into the first residual block of the Unified Microphone Conversion network.
-We modulate the channel-wise statistics, because Figure \ref{fig:mutual_info} indicates that these statistics hold the highest mutual information with the target device.
-The FiLM encoder is composed of three convolutional blocks, each consisting of 1D convolution, instance normalization, and ReLU, followed by a multi-layer perceptron for generating modulation factors.
+A FiLM encoder maps the frequency response difference to the scaling and shifting factors ($\gamma$, $\beta$) for each feature map.
+We apply FiLM-based modulation to the channel-wise feature statistics within the first residual block of the Unified Microphone Conversion network, harnessing scaling and shifting factors generated by our FiLM encoder.
+As illustrated in Figure \ref{fig:mutual_info}, this choice is motivated by an analysis showing that channel-wise statistics exhibit the highest mutual information with the target device.
+The mutual information is estimated following the method presented by Wang et al. \cite{wang2021revisiting} The FiLM encoder itself comprises three convolutional blocks—each consisting of a 1D convolution, instance normalization, a ReLU activation, and a multi-layer perceptron that outputs the modulation factors.